Conversion-Focused CTA Prompts for Button Copy and A/B Tests

 Variables to swap: brand, product / page, primary buyer outcome

-Optimization: If variants feel similar, add: “Make each variant solve a different buyer hesitation: price doubt, time doubt, fit doubt, commitment doubt.”
+Optimization: If the variants feel too similar, append this line: “Make each variant solve a different buyer hesitation: price doubt, time doubt, fit doubt, commitment doubt.”

 2. First-person CTA variants